NVIDIA/DIGITS/examples/gan/README.md

 Generative Adversarial Networks (GAN) were introduced by Ian Goodfellow in [Generative Adversarial Networks](https://arxiv.org/abs/1406.2661), Goodfellow, 2014.
 GANs learn a data probability distribution under unsupervised learning.
 In practice a GAN learns to draw from a dataset probability distribution in order to generate data.
-To this avail, a GAN consists of two pieces: a Generator that generates data and a discriminator that learns to discriminate between "real" data (from the dataset) and "fake" data (those that were generated).
+To this avail, a GAN comprises two pieces: a Generator that generates data and a Discriminator that learns to discriminate between "real" data (from the dataset) and "fake" data (those that were generated).
 A latent representation of the data is learnt by ways of a feature vector called `z`.
 Through a number of fully-connected and transpose convolutional layers, the generator learns to generate images from `z`.
 During training, `z` is sampled from a random distribution.
 During inference, `z` may be specified to generate images with carefully chosen attributes.

-The typical training loop consists of these phases:
+The typical training loop comprises the following phases:
 - optimize the discriminator on real samples (make it classify them as such),
 - draw `z` from a random distribution and have the generator create the corresponding image,
 - optimize the discriminator on generator samples (make it classify them as such),